 And if you save spice jars from the past or collect some cool jars to use, you can create your own spice jar collection.
 I saved jars from a favorite freshly made pesto we used to buy and over time created my own spice selection, all organic of course!

-This also means one must have the ever so useful label maker at home and plenty of printing tape!This post may contain affiliate links.
-Click here to learn more about affiliate relationships.
+This also means one must have the ever so useful label maker at home and plenty of printing tape!This post may contain affiliate links, at no extra cost to you, which allows me to share products I authentically use, recommend, or support, by receiving a small commission.